Social justice is:

 I believe we should be celebrating the diversity among us, and embrace the whole range of human identities and experiences.
 Love unites us and makes us stronger, and hate only divides and weakens us.

-That’s why this blog is a discrimination-free zone, and to maintain a safe space for all, discriminatory comments will not be tolerated.
+That’s why this blog is a discrimination-free zone.
+To maintain a safe space for all, discriminatory comments will not be tolerated.

 Posts Related to Social Justice on MH@H

-These are some posts on MH@H related to social justice issues, and the intersection between mental health and other justice and equality issues:
+These are some posts on MH@H related to social justice issues and intersectionality with mental health:

-- Earth Day and Social Justice: You might be surprised by the effect social privilege has on access to clean air and water, and the inequalities that can result
+- Earth Day and Social Justice: You might be surprised by the effects social privilege and inequality have on access to clean air and water.

 - Halloween, Blackface, and Cultural Appropriation: After an old photo surfaced of the Canadian prime minister wearing brownface, how should we judge socially inappropriate behaviour from years ago?